 If you have damages that total more than $10,000 and your insurance company is unwilling to pay everything your property is worth, you should contact a public insurance adjuster.
 We’ll get into that more a little later, but properly preparing claims and fighting for a fair settlement after fire or smoke damage has occurred is their field of expertise.
 They’re a great resource and a surefire way to make sure you’re getting all the reimbursement you deserve.

-Where there’s smoke damage, there’s fire damage.
-Literally.
+Where there’s smoke damage, there’s typically fire damage.
 You cannot have smoke damage without a fire to cause it.
 Of course there are many cases where a wildfire causes smoke damage to nearby homes or a fire at a neighbor’s house resulting in smoke damage to the houses nearby.
 But can you have fire damage without smoke damage?

 Unfortunately, the answer is yes.
 It’s fairly common that a fire completely destroys or damages the property so much that there’s nothing left to salvage.
 This is known as a total loss from fire damage.
 While this is obviously the worst case scenario and an absolute nightmare for anyone who has to live through it, as insurance claims go, this is the most straightforward situation.